 Before you leave!

 Declaration of Living Will – Most of us operate under the premise that a will is not drawn up until you are older or have children.
-In fact, there are many who still do not have wills.
-If your child is incapacitated or has an end-stage terminal condition, as a legal adult, you should want them to make their desires known and be able to direct that process while they are of sound mind and body eases the pain that inevitably accompanies that circumstance.
+There are actually many among us who still do not have wills.
+But if your child, now a legal adult, is incapacitated or has an end-stage terminal condition, you should want them to make their desires known before the need arises.
+Being able to direct that process while they are of sound mind and body eases the pain that inevitably accompanies that circumstance.

 The mere mention of a will to an eighteen-year-old may seem ridiculous to both of you.
 But by having an open and honest discussion, you can encourage them to make their wishes known so they can not only be taken into consideration, but honored.
 Perhaps they may not want a feeding tube or other artificially-provided method for nourishment and fluids.
 They may or may not want to donate their organs.
 Honestly, you may have already had this part of the discussion when they applied for their driver’s license, because that organ donor question is an item listed on the license.

 This Living Will discussion is unquestionably one of the more mature discussions you will have with your child.
 For their sake and yours, it should be approached with knowledge and compassion.
 The document also allows for one or two persons to be named as agents regarding the student’s Living Will, permitting the agents to act consistently with the intentions and best interests of the student should the student become incapacitated.

 Durable Power of Attorney – This document allows your student to appoint one or two persons to represent and act for them in all matters in order to expedite handling all of their business, property, and affairs.